nais/doc/gcp/buckets.md

 Once a bucket is provisioned, it will not be automatically deleted unless one explicitly sets `spec.gcp.buckets[].cascadingDelete` to `true`.
 This means that any cleanup must be done manually.
 {% endhint %}

-Since bucket names must be globally unique across the entire Google infrastructure, NAIS will postfix the bucket name with a random string, and expose the generated name as an environment variable on the format `GCP_BUCKET_<NAME_PREFIX>_NAME`.
-Name prefix will be uppercased and `-` will be swapped with `_`.
+Bucket names must be globally unique across the entire Google infrastructure.

-If having problems getting your bucket up and running, the name might be taken already.
-Check errors in the event log:
+This can cause provisioning problems if your bucket name is used by someone else.
+If you have problems getting your bucket up and running, check errors in the event log:

 ```bash
 kubectl describe storagebucket mybucket